EMF 150 Alpha changes command aboard MCB Camp Pendleton

 |0

-This work, EMF 150 Alpha changes command aboard MCB Camp Pendleton [Image 6 of 6], by PO3 Cameron Jacobs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EMF 150 Alpha changes command aboard MCB Camp Pendleton, by Curtis Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.